code0monkey1/learn-typescript-fullstackopen/README.md

           never`
            `in` the
           `default
-           cas` is a powerful `way to ensure that our code is exhaustive` and `catches errors at compile-time`.
+           case` is a powerful `way to ensure that our code is exhaustive` and `catches errors at compile-time`.

               ```javascript
               type Color = 'red' | 'green' | 'blue';